The cost of living in Hong Kong is undeniably high, with some reports putting the city's cost of living as the highest in the world.

-For a number of years, Hong Kong has topped Mercer's Cost of Living Survey and remains the most expensive city for expats in the world in 2022.
-In part, this is thanks to the region's extremely overinflated property market, which makes finding accommodation an expensive endeavour.
-Add to that the fact that most produce and commodities are imported, and one tends to find that the necessities of life are generally more expensive in Hong Kong than in other cities.
+In part, this is due to the region's overinflated property market, which makes finding accommodation an expensive endeavour.
+Add the fact that most produce and commodities are imported, and one tends to see that the necessities of life are generally pricier in Hong Kong than in other cities.

 Nevertheless, the typically high salaries earned by expats tend to offset these costs, and many find their quality of life is higher than it was back home.